BenGreenberg31/Final_Project/Final_Report/report.md

 ## Research Questions/Tasks

+Rubric:
+Report includes project topic summary and research questions.
+Report addresses research questions.
+Report is well-organized and includes few typos/grammatical errors Report includes code snippets, and Github repo includes all code, data, and resources used in project.
+Repo Python scripts (not Notebooks) are well-documented (have comments and ReadMes).
+Code is modular (uses separate files/functions) and reusable (no hard-coding).
+Presentation slides are well-organized and include images and code snippets to assist illustration and explanations.
+Presenters effectively communicated their solution to class

 Answer all:
 1. What is the distribution of entities in the director-crew dataset:
   * Number of featured movies?